-What started off as a spur-of-the-moment “wow, that light looks nice” – reaction on March 7th 2017 has become a work that eventually will include 360 photographs.
+What started off as a spur-of-the-moment “wow, that light looks nice” – reaction on March 7th 2017 has become a work that eventually now includes 360 photographs.
 Each depicting a different space with a different light.
-It shifts my perception from front to up, looking at the ceilings (and other new perspectives) in all the places I visit.
-Since this project is a an almost two year long journey, it inevitably also makes up some kind of visual diary of my movements in this world, and in Helsinki, my hometown in particular.
-When the last photograph has been taken the plan is to collect them all into a bigger installation where the images will fill up a large wall or ceiling sized approximately 3,5m x 12,5m or more.
+Here I’ve shifted my perception from forward to upward, looking at the ceilings (and other new perspectives) in all the places I visit.
+Since this project was a an almost two year long journey, it inevitably also makes up some kind of visual diary of my movements in this world, and in Helsinki, my hometown in particular.
+The current plan is to collect all the photographs into a bigger installation where the images will fill up a large wall or ceiling sized approximately 3,5m x 12,5m or more.
 However the installation of the works is still very much in the making.
 I also have plans on publishing a photographic book of all these images.

-The work is inspired by the notion that Georges Perec makes in his book Espèces d’espaces (1974) that we no longer pay attention or care about ceilings, and the details in them.
-Simply we’ve stopped looking.
+The work is inspired by the notion by Georges Perec in his book Espèces d’espaces (1974) that we no longer pay attention or care about ceilings, and the especially the details in them.
+Simply put we’ve stopped looking.
 It’s a practice of shifting focus to the unusual spaces and perspectives around us.

-The piece is updated to the instagram account @Zalvesen where all images can be found with the hashtag #houselightseries
+All photographs have been published to Instagram to my account @Zalvesen all images can also be found there with the hashtag #houselightseries